 - Talk (or write) it out.
 Identify if your loved one may be open to speaking with a professional therapist to work through stress; if not, journaling can help in putting words to emotions and providing the potential for self-expression and the release of built-up stress.

 - Partner with At-Home Care Company.
 At Home Care Company is always on hand to help remedy stress for seniors in a variety of ways – from friendly companionship to allow your senior loved one the ability for increased socialization and engagement in interesting activities, to help with housework and meal planning, errand-running, transportation, and more.

-At-Home Care Company is the Polk County elder care leaders, providing compassionate, affordable, in-home care for area families.
+At-Home Care Company, providers of the best home care Des Moines and the surrounding area can fine, provide compassionate, affordable, in-home care for area families.
 Reach out to us today in Ames at (515) 292-2650 and in Ankeny at (515) 963-4410 to arrange an in-home consultation and learn more about how we can help seniors coping with stress to restore a sense of happiness and wellbeing!